zitabou/EZShop/Deliverables/DesignDocument.md

 N1 ..
 LoyaltyCard
 note "bar code is a number on 12 to 14  digits, compliant to GTIN specifications, see  https://www.gs1.org/services/how-calculate-check-digit-manually " as N2
 N2 ..
 ProductType
-note "ID is a unique identifier of a transaction,  printed on the receipt (ticket number) " as N3 N3 ..
+note "ID is a unique identifier of a transaction,  printed on the receipt (transaction number) " as N3 N3 ..
 SaleTransaction

 note "stored on DB" as S1